You’ve got questions. We’ve got answers. Check out our Wedding FAQs.

 What are your rates?

-For Saturday events, our rates start at $1600.00 working with an associate DJ, $2000.00 working with DJ D-Mac.
-Friday/Sunday events are discounted 20%.
+- For Saturday events, our rates start at $1600.00 working with an associate DJ, $2000.00 working with DJ D-Mac.
+Friday/Sunday events on non-holiday weekends are discounted 20%.
 More information about rates is available here.
 For a more detailed quote, please get in touch with us.

-Ask us about our new special budget package priced at just $1000.00.
+Ask us about our new special budget reception-only package priced at just $1000.00.